afm215/FaVGen/README.md

-# 🔍Private code for Fairness Analysis for Face Verification
+# 🔍Fairness Analysis for Face Verification

 This repository provides the fair dataset of synthetic faces created in the paper **Fairer Analysis and Demographically Balanced Face Generation for Fairer Face Verification** published at WACV 2025 (see [credits](#-acknowledgments-and-credits)).
 We plan to release the code to generate other synthetic datasets.